wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-user-error-recovery.md

 7. The database restore process will begin and can be monitored using **NOTIFICATIONS** on the left side of the screen.

 ###PowerShell
 To restore a deleted database using PowerShell, use the [Start-AzureSqlDatabaseRestore](https://msdn.microsoft.com/zh-cn/library/dn720218.aspx?f=255&MSPPError=-2147217396) cmdlet.
-For a detailed walk through, please [watch a video of this procedure](http://azure.microsoft.com/documentation/videos/restore-a-deleted-sql-database-with-microsoft-azure-powershell/).

 1. Find the deleted database and its deletion date from the list of deleted databases.